bachwehbi/referral-spam-sites/README.md

-# List of Referrer Spam Sites
+# List of Analytics Referrer Spam Sites

 Provides a list of SPAM referral sites.